Have you ever considered your brand positioning?

 Let’s Summarize – How to Design a Logo For Yourself

-To design an awesome logo start with a small idea.
-Research about the existing brands and your competitors.
+To design an awesome logo, start with a small idea.
+Research the existing brands and your competitors.
 Pick the right designs, colors, fonts, and symbols for your brand’s personality.
 Create a lot of rough sketches and don’t shy away from asking for feedback from a couple of friends.

 Your logo will stick with your company through the years.
 Make sure it represents your values and visions.